Her (dating app)

+History

-The app was founded by Robyn Exton and launched in September 2013.
+The app was founded by Robyn Exton and launched in September 2013 under the name of Dattch.
+It was originally dubbed a lesbian app.

+It was originally designed after Exton was inspired by Grindr, the app for gay men.
+The idea was "born from Ms Exton's frustration with existing lesbian dating websites and apps, which she didn't think were good enough.
+She says the market was dominated by "dating sites that were initially created for gay men, and tuned [sic] pink for lesbians".
+After releasing it she learned that women were looking for a different user journey and decided to build the first dating user journey truly designed for women.

+In 2015 HER was launched globally, clinching publicity from publications such as TechCrunch and Washington Post.

 Investors

 In March 2013, Her (then Dattch) received €40,000 in funding upon joining the start-up incubator Wayra Academy, owned by Telefonica.

 In September 2013, the application raised £100,000 from three investors including founder of W3 Ltd, Yannick Pons and Investor & Chairman of YPlan Andy Phillipps.

 In March 2014, Dattch received a US$25,000 investment prize after being awarded with Best Design at 2014's LAUNCH Festival.

 In March 2015, after $1 million in funding from investors such as Alexis Ohanian, and Garry Tan and Michael Birch from Y Combinator, Dattch was renamed to Her.

+In May 2025, Her was acquired by Match Group.

 Reception

 Her has been well received by LGBTQ communities.
-In ReadWrites article, "Why Queer Women Need Their Own Dating App," Dattch was called "one of its kind" and "the app queer women have been waiting for."
-Lesbian news portal Autostraddle said, "it is a pleasure seeing technology created with women’s needs being considered so carefully."
+In ReadWrite's article, "Why Queer Women Need Their Own Dating App," Dattch was called "one of its kind" and "the app queer women have been waiting for."
+Lesbian news portal Autostraddle said, "it is a pleasure seeing technology created with women's needs being considered so carefully."